raboof/akka.github.com/blog/_posts/2019-09-09-akka-family-builds.md

 Hello hakkers,

 this blog post is an overview of some sbt configurations used across [Alpakka](https://github.com/akka/alpakka), [Alpakka Kafka](https://github.com/akka/alpakka-kafka) and other Akka family projects.
-The emphasis here will be made to other parts of project lifecycle than building code.
+The emphasis here will be made on tools that help us to provide a coherent experience in the code and the documentation.

 ## Code formatting